pabstaaron/J-SDNTrace/README.txt

 Presently, the application only records the switch DPID for each hop in the probe packet's path.
-However, ingress/egress port, switch IP address, switch MAC address, etc... will be added to the information recorded in the near future.
+However, ingress/egress port, switch IP address, switch MAC address, etc... will be added to the information recorded in the future.

-To report a problem or suggest a new feature, email Joe Breen at joe.breen@utah.edu or Aaron Pabst at pabstaaron@gmail.com.
+To report a problem or suggest a new feature, email Joe Breen at joe.breen@utah.edu or Aaron Pabst at aaron.pabst@utah.edu.

 --Installation--